carlosdelest/elasticsearch/README.md

 ### Importing into IntelliJ

-The stateless project shares all the same IDE integration as core Elasticsearch so in terms of tooling and IntelliJ integration, please refer to the [Elasticsearch contributor guide](/elasticsearch/CONTRIBUTING.md).
+The serverless project shares all the same IDE integration as core Elasticsearch so in terms of tooling and IntelliJ integration, please refer to the [Elasticsearch contributor guide](/elasticsearch/CONTRIBUTING.md).

 ### Building and running locally with docker

-Stateless Elasticsearch can be built using the command:
+Serverless Elasticsearch can be built using the command:

 ```shell
 ./gradlew buildDockerImage